jazzsequence/action-validate-plugin-version/README.md

 A comma-separated list of filenames to check for the "Tested Up To" version.
 If not specified, the action will use `readme.txt` and `README.md`.

 #### `branch`
 The branch to create the PR against.
-If not specified, the action will use the branch it is running on (default branch for cron-triggered workflows).
+If not specified, the action will use the branch the workflow is running on (default branch for cron-triggered workflows).

 ## Permissions